UCL-Biosciences/Auto-Prot/docs/Workflow.md

 ## Data Processing
 ### Filtering
+#### Pre-filtering
+Some filtering may be required before starting the pipeline.
+E.g. you may wish to focus on certain proteins or groups of proteins.
+There may also be contaminants or proteins from different species that you want to remove.
+This should be done before running the pipeline.

 #### Filtering proteins with missing values
 We may want to remove proteins that have too many missing values.
 The number of missing values is determined by the `missingness_threshold` config field.